Organizations, support groups, and online communities for the SETD5 Syndrome community.

 A private Facebook community for families of individuals with SETD5 Syndrome.
 A space to connect, ask questions, and share experiences with others who understand.

 Simons Searchlight studies genes that cause rare neurodevelopmental disorders, including SETD5 Syndrome.
 The program is international and families can participate in several languages.
-Free to join, and families who complete research activities may receive compensation — check their website for current details.
-For an overview of all research registries open to SETD5 Syndrome families, see the Research Registries guide.
+Free to join, and families who complete research activities may receive compensation; check their website for current details.

 A leading US rare disease patient advocacy organization.
 Offers a rare disease database, caregiver support programs, and assistance navigating diagnoses.